 tonal value

 Lightness or brightness is only thing that the oldest visual systems were designed to perceive.
-Even when color vision appeared in mammals, it was basically a matter of long wavelength light compared to short wavelength light — yellow against blue — which remain in our color vision as the hues that have, at their highest saturation, the widest difference in lightness.
+Even when color vision appeared in mammals, it was basically a matter of long wavelength light compared to short wavelength light — yellow against blue — which remain in our color vision as the hues that have, at their peak saturation, the widest difference in lightness.

 the dominance of value